blt/blog-troutwine-us/source/2012/01/22/wrangling_servers_introduction_and_preliminaries.html.markdown

 many web-servers and, well, whatever you want to build on top of that layer.
 Rails3 is a rack library and puppet, too.
-What we're going to do is use the rackup file--'.ru' extension, by convention, which contains instructions for a rack aware web-server, like thin--shipped with Puppet and create several thin / puppet master processes, load-balancing over them with nginx and managed by supervisord.
+What we're going to do is use the rackup file--'.ru' extension, by convention, which contains instructions for a rack aware web-server, like thin--shipped with Puppet.
+Then we'll create several thin / puppet master processes, load-balancing over them with nginx and managed by supervisord.

 Installing thin is a breeze: